 Immigrants, refugees, people without health insurance, those with experience with the department of corrections, people with disabilities, LGBTQ Coloradans, and those who are directly impacted by the changes made to the health care system rarely get asked to share their ideas, experiences, and opinions on our health care system.
 Because of this, the health care system does not work for everyone the same way.

 So, we are building a multi-racial grassroots movement to hold the health care system responsible for their role in making progress towards health equity.
-We’re supporting the leadership development of Coloradans who have historically faced racial discrimination and poverty, and holding space in the decision-making process for our community to determine how the health care system should work for them and their families.
+We’re providing tools for the leadership development of Coloradans who have historically faced racial discrimination and poverty, and creating space in the decision-making process for our community to determine how the health care system should work for them and their families.

 Grassroots community organizing is a powerful tool in challenging and changing systems that exclude those who are most marginalized.
-We are building a base of leaders who are ready to speak out against injustices in the health care system, training advocates for change, and supporting the initiatives of patients and consumers most directly impacted by systemic barriers.
+We are building a base of leaders who are ready to speak out against injustices in the health care system, training advocates for change, and working on the initiatives patients and consumers most directly impacted by systemic barriers identify.

-We believe that the best way to improve the health care system is to empower our neighbors with tools and knowledge so they can advocate for the change they need.
+We believe that the best way to improve the health care system is to provide our neighbors with tools and knowledge so they can advocate for the change they need.
 Center for Health Progress pairs grassroots organizing with leadership development to offer community members the opportunities to build their leadership skills and become the best community health leaders they can be.